SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ## ✅ Closure

+- Implementation of a policy restricting the use of Powershell for non-essential users.
 - The incident was thoroughly investigated and documented.
 - Labeled as a **True Positive**, but no malicious impact occurred due to simulation control.
 - Final report saved and incident closed in Sentinel.